Particular/docs.particular.net/nservicebus/messaging/routing.md

 Endpoint is a logical concept that relates to a program that uses NServiceBus to communicate with other similar programs.
 Each endpoint has a name e.g. `Sales` or `OrderProcessing`.

 During deployment each endpoint might be materialized in form of one or many instances.
 Each instance is an identical copy of binaries resulting from building the endpoint program code base.
-Usually each endpoint instance is placed in separate directory or separate machine.
+Usually each endpoint instance is placed on a separate machine in order to scale out message processing.

 ## Send, Publish and Reply